The Impact of AI on Teaching & Learning

 The broader implications of AI for teaching, learning, assessment, and school systems

-Five 45-minute virtual sessions spaced throughout the year — practical, interactive, and designed to fit your schedule.
+Five 60-minute virtual sessions spaced throughout the year — practical, interactive, and designed to fit your schedule.

-Monthly emails with fresh and follow-up resources, updates, and talking points to keep you informed and inspired.
+Collaborative Padlet and Monthly emails with fresh follow-up resources, updates, and talking points to keep you informed and inspired.

 A professional network of support — a collaborative space to navigate the challenges and opportunities of AI in education.